al7arthy/DiscordFinanceBot/README.md

 - `!unban <user>` - Unban a user and restore their access to bot commands.
 - `!config` - View the current configuration of the bot.
 - and a lot more ...

+## Disclaimer
+This is a base template that you can use to expand the bot (which means it is not finished), and it is free for anyone to use